kiewic/PowerBI-WaffleChart/Visual/Locale.md

 zh-CN | 中国 (Chinese-Simplified) zh-TW | 中國 (Chinese-Tranditional)

+#### Note: In the [PowerBI Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=45331) the 'locale' property will contain the language of the [PowerBI Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=45331) installed.

 #Localizing the property pane for custom visuals

 The fields in the property pane (that are defined in the capabilities) can be localized to provide a more integrated and coherent experience, making your custom visual behave like any other PowerBI core visual.